MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 Run: `sudo apt update && sudo apt upgrade`

-After entering, press `Y` (to continue) and may also need to press `Enter` on your keyboard to select okay a few times during the configuration process.
-You don't need to restart any more processes than recommended; simply press `Enter`.
+After entering, press `Y` when prompted (to continue) and may also need to press `Enter` on your keyboard to select okay a few times during the configuration process.
+You don't need to restart any more processes than recommended; simply press `Enter` when prompted.

 ### Step 2: Create a non-root user account